jawatson/pythonprop/README.md

 * python3-cartopy
 * python3-scipy

-These can be installed on Fedora (31) with the following command;
+These can be installed on Fedora (32) with the following command;

-    $ sudo dnf install automake python3-matplotlib python3-cartopy python3-scipy
+    $ sudo dnf install automake python3-matplotlib python3-cartopy python3-scipy yelp-tools

-Ubuntu (19.10) users can install these dependencies with the following command;
+Ubuntu (20.04) users can install these dependencies with the following command;

-    $ sudo apt-get install build-essential python3-matplotlib python3-cartopy python3-scipy
+    $ sudo apt-get install build-essential python3-matplotlib python3-cartopy python3-scipy yelp-tools

 The following commands will install the pythonProp tools from the .tar.gz file.